turingschool-projects/ripped/README.md

 You will also need to visit your Census application profile and add "https://localhost:3001/auth/census/callback" to the list of redirect URLs.

 ## Now it's up and running - what next?

+You've got a couple of options here.
+If you'd like, you can set up the webhook, following the instructions below:

  * [Setting up the webhook](#setting-up-the-webhook)
   - [The file tree](#the-file-tree)